wadkars/ctakes-misc/README.md

 	$ hdfs dfs -put ~/src/ctakes-misc/sample_data/data/* ./sample_data_txt
 	$ hdfs dfs -ls ./sample_data_txt

-## Create /tmp/random folder on all datanodes in the cluster
+## Create the following folders on all datanodes in the cluster

 	$ mkdir /tmp/random
+	$ mkdir /logs/ctakes-config

 ## Copy /tmp/ctakes_config to all datanodes in the cluster